i-am-Shuvro/Equity-Impacts-of-Vehicle-Miles-Traveled-Fee-in-Bay-Area-Cities/README.md

 Gini values are used to compare inequality under the fuel tax and VMT fee scenarios.

 Results

-Final outputs are stored in the results/ folder: results/
+Final outputs are stored in the results/  folder in this structure: results/
 ├── scenario1_fuel_tax.csv
 ├── scenario2_static_vmt.csv